MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Admin \| Sync Template v2 (Power Apps User Shared With)

-The Admin \| Sync Template v2 (Power Apps User Shared With) flow runs when a PowerApps App record (canvas app)<!--note from editor: I don't think "PowerApps App record" is an app, is it? --> is created or modified, and gets who the app is shared with by using [Get App Role Assignments as Admin](https://docs.microsoft.com/connectors/powerappsforadmins/#get-app-role-assignments-as-admin).
+The Admin \| Sync Template v2 (Power Apps User Shared With) flow runs when a PowerApps App record is created or modified, and gets who the app is shared with by using [Get App Role Assignments as Admin](https://docs.microsoft.com/connectors/powerappsforadmins/#get-app-role-assignments-as-admin).

 ### Admin \| Sync Template v2 (PVA)